-- Lymphoma in the bone marrow can affect the production of healthy blood cells, which can lead to anaemia. - Lymphoma in the gut can cause bleeding, which can lead to anaemia. - If red blood cells collect in the spleen or get destroyed in the spleen, this can cause anaemia.
+- Lymphoma in the bone marrow can affect the production of healthy blood cells. - Lymphoma in the gut can cause bleeding, which can lead to anaemia. - If red blood cells collect in the spleen or get destroyed in the spleen, this can cause anaemia.